The 20 Best Attenuated Familial Adenomatous Polyposis Doctors Near Me in Puerto Rico, US

 English

-Diana Colon-Gorbea is a Gastroenterologist in San Juan, Puerto Rico.
+Diana Colon-Gorbea is a Gastroenterologist practicing medicine in San Juan, Puerto Rico.
 Dr. Colon-Gorbea is rated as an Experienced provider by MediFind in the treatment of Attenuated Familial Adenomatous Polyposis.
-Her top areas of expertise are Tenesmus, Esophagitis, Diverticular Disease, and Chronic Erosive Gastritis.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Tenesmus, Esophagitis, Diverticular Disease, and Chronic Erosive Gastritis.

 Experienced in Attenuated Familial Adenomatous Polyposis